bitrise-io/stacks/content/stack_reports/aws/aws-mac-virtualized-sequoia16.md

 cloud: aws
 ---

-This AMI contains the following VM image: `Ssequoia16_V2-88-1`
+This AMI contains the following VM image: `Ssequoia16_V2-102-4`

+See the system report of the VM image [here](../osx-xcode-16.4.x.md).
 See the system report of the VM image [here](../osx-xcode-16.3.x.md).

 Note: there is a single **virtualized** AMI listing with multiple actively maintained versions.
-You should select the AMI version `2025W15-sequoia16` to get the specific VM image listed here.
+You should select the AMI version `2025W23-sequoia16` to get the specific VM image listed here.

 | Region         | AMI ID                  |
 | ---------------| ----------------------- |